Peter Casey: 2020 general election

+2024 European Parliament election

+Casey was a candidate in the 2024 European Parliament election for the Midlands–North-West constituency.
+He received 21,102 (3.1%) first preference votes and was not elected.

+2025 presidential election

+On 2 March 2025, Casey declared his intention to seek nomination from city and county councils to run in the 2025 Irish presidential election.

 Publications

 Casey wrote a book about the history of the Tata Group.
 Tata: The World's Greatest Company was published in 2014.

 He has also published articles in newspapers and other news publications.
 Writing for the Irish Independent newspaper, Casey requested voting rights for Irish emigrants.
 He argued in the Sunday Independent that Ireland has the chance to be at the centre of an online education revolution by embracing massive open online courses (MOOCs).
 Writing on TheJournal.ie, Casey sounded a cautionary note on Bitcoin after the collapse of virtual currency exchange Mt.
 Gox.
 Writing in the Sunday Independent, he told how credit ratings agencies made Ireland's financial crisis "explode" and suggested how it might be stopped from happening again.